 Not necessarily.
 Businesses that use dropshipping services commonly operate on slim profit margins due to competition.
 Dropshipping may be a viable possibility for your business, but you could find yourself confronted with a tradeoff between low overhead and upfront costs versus lower profit margins.

-Is dropshipping allowed on Amazon?
+Is dropshipping allowed in Amazon stores?

 - Be the seller of record of your products

 - Identify yourself as the seller of your products on all packing slips, invoices, and external packaging